pingcap/docs-cn/best-practices/pd-scheduling-best-practices.md

 Region merge refers to the process of merging adjacent small regions.
 It serves to avoid unnecessary resource consumption by a large number of small or even empty regions after data deletion.
 Region merge is performed by `mergeChecker`, which processes in a similar way to `replicaChecker`: PD continuously scans all regions in the background, and generates an operator when contiguous small regions are found.

-Specifically, when a newly split Region exists for more than the value of [`split-merge-interval`](/pd-configuration-file.md#split-merge-interval) (`1h` by default), if any of the following conditions occurs, this Region triggers the Region merge scheduling:
+Specifically, when a newly split Region exists for more than the value of [`split-merge-interval`](/pd-configuration-file.md#split-merge-interval) (`1h` by default), if the following conditions occur at the same time, this Region triggers the Region merge scheduling:

 - The size of this Region is smaller than the value of the [`max-merge-region-size`](/pd-configuration-file.md#max-merge-region-size) (20 MiB by default)